w3f/polkadot-wiki/docs/learn/learn-treasury.md

 {{ polkadot: <RPC network="polkadot" path="consts.treasury.proposalBondMaximum" defaultValue={5e12} filter="humanReadable"/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.treasury.proposalBondMaximum" defaultValue={3333000000000} filter="humanReadable"/> :kusama }}
 as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
+If the treasury proposal does not pass due to a lack of votes from the councillors, the proposal goes back in queue and the proposer does not immediately lose their deposit.
 These values are subject to [governance](learn-governance.md) so they may change in the future.

 Please note that there is no way for a user to revoke a treasury proposal after it has been